-UNEP made a significant contribution to achieve the Regional Seas Strategic Directions (2013-2016) with regards to the Strategy 1 (Effectively apply an ecosystem approach in the management of the marine and coastal environment) and the Strategy 2 (Strengthen capacities at the regional level and national level on marine and coastal governance).
-These two strategies are closely related to the activities of the UNEP Programme of Work (PoW) and thus the contributions towards the strategic goals were smoothly made.
+UNEP made a significant contribution to achieve the Regional Seas Strategic Directions (2013-2016) with regards to the Strategy 1 (Effectively apply an ecosystem approach in the management of the marine and coastal environment) and the Strategy 2 (Contribute to the implementation of the Manila Declaration of the Global Programme of Action for the Protection of the Marine Environment from Land Based Activities (GPA), in particular the partnerships on wastewater management, nutrients and marine litter).
+These two strategies are closely related to the activities of the UNEP Programme of Work (PoW) and the contributions towards the strategic goals were smoothly made.